 This Statewide Transition Plan identifies the framework and strategy for achieving and maintaining compliance with the federal requirements for HCB settings in California.

-While intended to meet the 120-day submission requirements and express California's commitment to these higher federal standards for community integration, it represents only the first step in what will become a very robust and involved process toward achieving full compliance.
+While intended to meet the 120-day submission requirements2 and express California's commitment to these higher federal standards for community integration, it represents only the first step in what will become a very robust and involved process toward achieving full compliance.
 It is preliminary in nature because California has not yet had the full benefit of meaningful stakeholder involvement, guidance and insights from CMS on all aspects of the regulations, or the experience of other states.

 California's HCBS waiver and 1915(i) State Plan programs differ significantly in the populations they serve, their size and complexities, and their statutory and regulatory structures, among other differences.
 The largest and most complex is the DD Waiver and the 1915(i) State Plan programs, where the programs serve approximately 130,000 consumers in the provision of a vast array of residential and nonresidential services that are separately licensed and/or regulated.
-Eligibility is invisible to these consumers, serving strictly as an identifier in the documentation and federal billing processes.
+Eligibility is invisible to these consumers, serving strictly as an identifier in the documentation and federal billing processes; however, participation in the DD Waiver is not required to access the State's full array of available developmental services.
 Providers are not separately identified for DD Waiver or 1915(i) State Plan program purposes; therefore, all providers potentially utilized for HCBS must be in compliance with the HCB setting requirements.
 For the DD Waiver, the entire system, serving over 270,000 consumers, is potentially affected by the new requirements.

-In contrast, the SFCLSB Waiver, with 17 participants, represents the smallest 1915(c) waiver in California.
+In contrast, the SFCLSB Waiver, with 17 beneficiaries, represents the smallest 1915(c) waiver in California.
 Eligibility is open only to San Francisco residents who meet level of care eligibility and require at least one of six available services.